Ollie-HB/Ollie-HB/README.md

 **World Literacy Foundation** (May 2019 – Nov 2019)
 *Fundraising Intern*
 - The World Literacy Foundation is a charity that seeks to tackle poverty domestically and overseas through the alleviation of child illiteracy.
-- My volunteering role involved researching trusts and foundations that aligned with either our Sun Books project in Uganda or one of our UK based projects and drafting funding applications.
+- My role involved researching trusts and foundations that aligned with either our Sun Books project in Uganda or one of our UK based projects and drafting funding applications.
 - Planned, executed and volunteered at events to boost the profile of the charity and solicit donations.

 **Albion Primary School** (Aug 2018 – Aug 2019)